WeAreAcademy/curriculum-mark/vault/Match the pseudocode.md

 # Match the pseudocode

-In this challenge, you will match together pseudocode and Python code that should produce equivalent output.
+> 🥅 In this challenge, you will match together Python code and *pseudocode* that should produce equivalent output.

+So far, you've been writing and learning in Python as a coding language, including things like *variables*, *functions* and *loops*.

+These aren't Python-specific - these exact concepts can be transferred to other languages!

+We're going to see how that can be done by first using an informal 'language' of *[[pseudocode]]*.

 *Be careful: it's the output rather than the control flow you need to match on.
 For example, the below two match even though they are (deliberately) **not** using the precise same control flow structure.*